 To help with reusability and adoption by other instructors, HydroLearn is seeking modules that can be covered in about 2-3 weeks’ worth of instruction time or approximately 15-20 student work hours.

 Commitment of Fellows:

-- Participate in the virtual workshop from July 19-21 and 24-28, 11 am – 6 pm Eastern to collaboratively design a module in HydroLearn
+- Participate in a 2-week virtual workshop in spring/summer 2024 to collaboratively design a module in HydroLearn

-- Present a finished module Oct.
-5-6 in Tuscaloosa, AL
+- Present a finished module to the CIROH community

 - Complete the online module HydroLearn 101 before attending the workshop (~3 hours)